-Putting in a dog-ear fence breaks up the boredom of a plain flat topped fence.
-With its tips cut at an angle, a dog-ear fence can add a charming aesthetic to an otherwise boring landscape.
+Dog-eared fences are as delightfully visual as their name — and they can help break up the monotony of flat-topped fences in the neighborhood.
+With its tips cut at an angle, a dog-ear fence can add a charming aesthetic to any backyard or patio space.
 How you space your slats can also offer a more visually pleasing boundary.
 Of course, before installing a dog-ear fence, there are a few things to consider.

 What Is a Dog-Ear Fence?

 A dog-ear fence is a fence made up of boards, or pickets, that have sawed off corners, giving it a dog-ear look.
 Solid dog-ear fences do not have spaces between the pickets, while spaced dog-ear fences have gaps between the pickets so air can flow freely.
 This also allows neighbors to peak into your property, although they won't see much.
 The spacing of the pickets offers a limited view.